Latest information

 Dimitri CRENIER (6th Dan Aikikai)

-To be arranged - we hope to re-establish our week long course with Pascal in August 2024
+To be arranged - we hope to re-establish our week long course with Pascal in August 2025

 Also - through our 'sister' club, Yokohama International Aikido Devon, there will also be a major event later this year - details to follow!

-Welcome to the South Devon Aikikai
+Welcome to South Devon Aikikai

 If you want to learn aikido with us, please just contact us and come along for a free trial session (wear something like a tracksuit - something loose and comfortable).